 Cerebral venous thrombosis (CVT) (plural: thromboses) refers to the occlusion of venous channels in the cranial cavity, including dural venous thrombosis, cortical vein thrombosis and deep cerebral vein thrombosis.
 They often co-exist and the clinical presentation among them is very similar and ...

 Burst lumbar fracture

 Published 24 Sep 2008

 Renal vascular pedicle injury

 Renal vascular pedicle injury is a severe form of renal trauma, which if not recognized and treated expediently, can lead to the loss of the kidney.
 Radiographic features CT Contrast enhanced CT is the Imaging modality of choice.
 On CT it is recognized as a non-enhancing kidney.
 Perirenal h...

-An intracerebral hemorrhage, or intraparenchymal cerebral hemorrhage, is a subset of an intracranial hemorrhage and encompasses a number of entities that have in common the acute accumulation of blood within the parenchyma of the brain.
-The etiology, epidemiology, treatment and prognosis vary wi...
+An intracerebral hemorrhage, or intraparenchymal cerebral hemorrhage, is a subset of an intracranial hemorrhage as well as of stroke defined by the acute accumulation of blood within the brain parenchyma.
+This article concerns non-traumatic intracerebral hemorrhages; traumatic hemorrhagic cerebr...

 Sigmoid volvulus is a cause of large bowel obstruction and occurs when the sigmoid colon twists on its mesentery, the sigmoid mesocolon.
 Epidemiology Large bowel volvulus accounts for ~5% of all large bowel obstructions, with ~60% of intestinal volvulus involving the sigmoid colon 6.
 It is mor...